-The Marine Living Resources Fund (MLRF) under the auspices of DFFE: Branch Fisheries Management has appointed Anchor Research & Monitoring (Pty) Ltd (Anchor) as ECO for the Saldanha Bay ADZ for a period of three (3) years.
+The Marine Living Resources Fund (MLRF) under the auspices of DFFE: Branch Fisheries Management has appointed Anchor Research & Monitoring (Pty) Ltd (Anchor) as ECO for the Saldanha Bay ADZ for a period of three years, ending 31 March 2025.
 This document is intended to highlight significant issues only and summarised monthly audits of the ADZ and individual farms.